sminnee/valynx/README.md

 property, a `set(val)` method, and an `update(old => new)` method.
 IMO it's more ergonomic for the typical TypeScript/React app than a purely functional approach.

+Valynx can be used for a single global state, or for a shared state for a single piece of your app, such as the state for:

+- An editable dashboard of nested widgets (this was my first use-case)
+- A form

 In Valynx, given a value link to your global state, `state`, you would retrieve this nested state as
 follows: